 Proposals for funding

-Proposals for funding may be submitted to the Trustees through the Secretary General.
-They should be well motivated, with a clear statement of the proposal, how it will be carried out, and what the expected outcomes will be.
+Funding proposals may be submitted to the Trustees through the Secretary General.
+The proposal should be clearly stated, indicate how the project will be carried out, and its expected outcomes.